Raynos/feature/README.md

 }
 ```

+The [tests file][5] shows the list of features currently being detected.
+It's encourage that rather then use the entire file, you build your own file using only the features you want.

+Currently the easiest way to make a custom build is to

+ - clone this project
+ - delete any files from lib/features you don't want
+ - run `node build.js`
+ - take your fresh feature.js file and use it

 ### Dynamic APIS

 Dynamic APIs require you to feature detect any part of the host environment you want to use.
 This is an extension of the progressive enhancement technique.